 Inside-Out Courses: Topics Vary

-A unique opportunity for 15 “inside” (students inside OSP) and 15 “outside” (UO) students to participate in an Inside-Out Prison Exchange Course.
-(Course Information I/O Application for Fall 2013 )
+A unique opportunity for 15 “inside” (students inside OSP) and 15 “outside” (UO) students to participate in an Inside-Out Prison Exchange Course. ( Course Information and I/O Application for Fall 2014)

 This course focuses on the multiple relationships among conflict, violence, and gender in situations of warfare, militarization, and peacemaking.
 Course topics include biological, psychological, and sociocultural theories of gender and conflict.
 These topics will be examined through cross-cultural case studies.